FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skupricedetails.md

 * Additional properties (key-value pairs) MAY be added to _SkuPriceDetails_ for a _SkuPriceId_.
   * Properties SHOULD NOT be removed from _SkuPriceDetails_ for a _SkuPriceId_, once they have been included.
   * Individual properties (key-value pairs) SHOULD NOT be modified for a _SkuPriceId_.
+ * The _SkuPriceDetils_ column MUST be present in the billing data when the provider includes a _SkuPriceID_.

 ## Examples